Battle of Phú Lộc: Aftermath

 By making timely and appropriate economy of force deployments, often accepting significant risks, Trưởng was able to hold the PAVN main force at bay around Huế, but the ring was closing on the city.
 Reinforced PAVN battalions equipped with new weapons, ranks filling with fresh replacements from the north were in close contact with ARVN outposts the length of the front.
 Behind these battalions, new formations of tanks were being assembled and large logistical installations were being constructed, protected by antiaircraft weapons and supplied by newly improved roads.

+The campaign around Phú Lộc continued through January and by 29 January 1975 ARVN 1st Division troops were on all important terrain features: Hills 273, 350, 303 and Núi Bong.
+The battered PAVN 324th Division withdrew to their base areas southwest of Phú Lộc to reorganize and await orders for the next campaign.

 The PAVN claim to have "eliminated" 2,500 ARVN during the battle.

 During the 1975 Spring Offensive on 21 March elements of the PAVN 325th Division overran the 61st Ranger positions on Hill 560 to the southeast, while elements of the 324th Division attacked Hills 224 and 303 and Núi Bong and Núi Mô Tau capturing them by 22 March.
 From these positions the PAVN proceeded to shell Highway 1 and then moved down from the hills cutting Highway 1, severing the land route between Huế and Da Nang.